-These events follow a number of other high-profile victories in recent years for gay marriage advocates, including Germany’s decision in June 2017 to allow gays and lesbians to wed and a Supreme Court ruling ruling two years earlier that made same-sex marriage legal in the United States.
+These events follow a number of other high-profile victories in recent years for gay marriage advocates, including Australia’s and Germany’s decisions in 2017 to allow gays and lesbians to wed and a Supreme Court ruling two years earlier that made same-sex marriage legal across the United States.

-Along with New Zealand, Australia is only the second nation in the Asia-Pacific region to legalize same-sex unions.
-(Taiwan’s highest court ruled in favor of gay unions this year, but gave the country’s parliament two years to implement the ruling.)
+Along with New Zealand and Australia, Taiwan is one of only three nations in the Asia-Pacific region to legalize same-sex unions.
 In Africa, only South Africa allows gays and lesbians to wed, which became legal in 2006.

 In the Americas, five countries besides the U.S. – Argentina, Brazil, Canada, Colombia and Uruguay – have legalized gay marriage.
 In addition, some jurisdictions in Mexico allow same sex couples to wed.